AfricasTalkingLtd/africastalking-ruby/README.md

 ```ruby
 sms.fetchMessages lastReceivedId
 ```
 - `lastReceivedId`: This is the id of the message that you last processed.
-The default is 0
+The default is 0  `OPTIONAL`

 #### Create subscription